LisaPMunich/Movie-API/readme.md

 ### Building models with Mongoose (Business Logic)

-* Defining the Schema
+Use Mongoose to build the Business Logic Layer linking the database from MongoDB to the server (and finally to the Web Browser).

+Process:
+* Installation of object model driver Mongoose
+* Installation of dependencies: jsonwebtoken (jwt), bcrypt
+* Configuring the schemata for the users and the movies collection
-* Creation of the Models
+* Creation of the Models in a separate models.js file
-* Exporting the Models
+* Exporting the models to index.js
+* Rewriting the CRUD operations to query the mongoose models
 * Integrating Mongoose with the REST API
-* Rewriting the CRUD operations, fill in each request method with the Mongoose logic to make the request methods functional
+* Apply local and jwt authentication methods
-* test the endpoints in Postman
+* Test the endpoints in Postman

 <img src="https://user-images.githubusercontent.com/99111208/162483313-eeab363f-be89-4493-a05f-f1abfe9896f3.png" alt="Postman documentation">